zama-ai/concrete-ml/use_case_examples/deployment/breast_cancer_builtin/README.md

 1. To train your model you can use `train.py`, or `train_with_docker.sh` to use Docker (recommended way).
    This will train a model and [serialize the FHE circuit](../../../docs/advanced-topics/client_server.md) in a new folder called `./dev`.
-1. Once that's done you can use the script provided in Concrete-ML in `src/concrete/ml/deployment/`, either use `deploy_to_aws.py` or `deploy_to_docker.py` according to your need.
+1. Once that's done you can use the script provided in Concrete ML in `src/concrete/ml/deployment/`, either use `deploy_to_aws.py` or `deploy_to_docker.py` according to your need.

 - `python -m concrete.ml.deployment.deploy_to_docker --path-to-model ./dev`
 - `python -m concrete.ml.deployment.deploy_to_aws --path-to-model ./dev`